 So, grab a book, snuggle up and start reading.
 You’ll never regret it.

 Note: This post is part of the weekly series Delays and disabilities – how to get help for your child.
-It was started on January 16, 2013 and appears every Wednesday.
-Feel free to go back to look at prior posts as the series builds on itself.
-As always, we welcome your comments and input.
+It was started in January 2013 and appears every Wednesday.
+While on News Moms Need and click on “Help for your child” in the Categories menu on the right side to view all of the blog posts to date (just keep scrolling down).
+We welcome your comments and input.
+Email AskUs@marchofdimes.com.